nasa/oceandata-notebooks/docs/notebooks/oci/oci_file_structure.md

 Although we now have coordinates, they won't immediately help because the data are not gridded by latitude and longitude.
 L2 data come in the original instrument swath and have not been resampled to a regular grid.
-That is why latitude and longitude are two-dimensional coordinates, and why the are not also "Indexes" like `wavelength_3d`.
+That is why latitude and longitude are two-dimensional coordinates, and why the are not indexes like `wavelength`.
 Latitude and longitude are present, but cannot be used immediately to look up values like you can with coordinates that are also indices.

 Let's make a scatter plot of some pixel locations so we can see the irregular spacing of latitude and longitude.